Davor Solter

-Davor Solter (born March 22, 1941) is a Yugoslavian-born developmental biologist, particularly known for his pioneering work on mammalian genomic imprinting.
+Davor Solter (born March 22, 1941) is a Croatian-born developmental biologist, particularly known for his pioneering work on mammalian genomic imprinting.
 He is Emeritus Member and Director, Max Planck Institute of Immunobiology and Epigenetics; Visiting International Professor, Siriraj Center for Excellence in Stem Cell Research, Mahidol University, Thailand; and Visiting Professor, University of Zagreb Medical School.

 Education and career

 Solter was born in Zagreb, Yugoslavia, in 1941.
 His M.D.
 (1965) and Ph.D.
 (1971) degrees are from the University of Zagreb, where he worked in the Departments of Anatomy and Biology of the School of Medicine (1963–73).
 He then moved to the United States, where he worked at the Wistar Institute, Philadelphia, PA, rising to full professor in 1981.
 He joined the University of Pennsylvania in 1982, becoming the Wistar Professor of Biology in 1984.
 He directed the Max Planck Institute of Immunobiology and Epigenetics in Freiburg, Germany, from 1991 to 2006.
 In 2008 he moved to Singapore, where worked at the National University of Singapore (in association with Duke University; 2008–13) and also served as research director of the Institute of Medical Biology, A*STAR.
 In 2014 he moved to Thailand, where as of 2018 he holds a visiting professorship at Mahidol University, Bangkok.